Honoring our origins,

 Slimmer, more precise and more powerful.
 A new Spring Drive movement marked a new beginning for Grand Seiko.

 Grand Seiko introduced a new generation Spring Drive caliber that is slimmer, even more precise and has a greater power reserve.
 Caliber 9RA5 took Spring Drive technology to a new level of excellence and opened a new era in the history of Grand Seiko.

 A high beat movement opens a new chapter in the history of Grand Seiko

-Caliber 9SA5 was more than just a new movement.
-It was an entirely new movement and the foundation upon which a whole new generation of Grand Seiko mechanical watches would be created.
-Deploying all the skills and experience we had gained over the past 60 years, Caliber 9SA5 is, beyond doubt, the finest mechanical movement that we have ever created.
+Caliber 9SA5 is more than just a new movement.
+It is the foundation upon which a whole new generation of Grand Seiko mechanical watches would be created.
+Deploying all the skills and experience gained over the past 60 years, Caliber 9SA5 is, beyond doubt, the finest mechanical movement that Grand Seiko has ever created.